basscss/basscss/README.md

-# BASSCSS
+# Basscss

 Low-level CSS toolkit

 http://basscss.com

-BASSCSS is a lightweight collection of highly reusable styles and utilities designed for speed, performance, and scalability.
+Basscss is a lightweight collection of highly reusable styles and utilities designed for speed, performance, and scalability.
 Use it out of the box or as the base for a larger project.

 # Features
 - Lightweight at about 11KB minified